 Ring around the world

-The West Ford copper needles were each 1.8 centimeters long and 0.0018 centimeter in diameter and weighed only 40 micrograms.
+The West Ford copper needles were each 1.8 cm long and 0.0018 cm in diameter and weighed only 40 micrograms.
 They were designed to be exactly half of the wavelength of 8000 MHz microwaves.
 This length would create strong reflections when the microwaves struck the copper needles, in effect making them tiny dipole antennae each repeating in all directions the exact same signal they received.
 Most of the West Ford dipoles re-entered Earth's atmosphere sometime around 1970, according to theoretical and observational evidence.
 The needles slowly drifted down to Earth's surface, unscathed by re-entry because of their size.